We find the 10 best options, so you can make informed decisions on tons of products and services.

 When we think about personal safety, we don’t always consider the different ways that feeling unsafe can rear its ugly head.
-And it’s not just about the unknown.
+Sadly, danger often comes from familiar circumstances.
 According to sexual abuse cases reported to law enforcement, 93% of juvenile victims knew the perpetrator, approximately 59% were acquaintances, 34% were family members, and only 7% were strangers.
-If you don’t want to download an actual app, Kitestring works by sending you a simple text message whenever you’re on a date, a walk, or any sort of meeting.
-If you don’t respond, it will automatically send your emergency contacts a personalized alert.
-You don’t even need a smartphone to sign up.
+Safety apps that utilize networks of friends, such as bSafe and Circle of 6, are helpful for college parties and other social events that you’ll be attending with trusted friends nearby.

-Circle of 6 for example, was designed with college and high school students in mind.
+Circle of 6 was designed with college and high school students in mind.
 With a friendly and easy-to-use interface, this app helps you or your kids escape tricky situations by allocating 6 friends of your choice.
 Two taps will send out 3 pre-set text messages to your friends.
 It can also plan a fake interruption in the form of a phone call in case you’re on a creepy date.
 The app contains pre-programmed national hotline numbers and a local number you can customize for campus security, police or 911.

 However much we love our smartphones, there are times we’ll be without them, and it’s important that in times of emergency there is a way to call for help beyond our trusty phones.
 The app React Mobile has a smart key-ring device that pairs with an app on your phone via Bluetooth, so you can get help faster if your phone’s locked or out of reach when you need help.
 In an emergency you can hit the button on the device which immediately alerts your emergency contacts.

 Personal safety doesn’t only address protection from harassment or attackers.
 Recently the need for emergency services in times of hurricanes, earthquakes and other natural disasters is only too evident.
 If you want your call for help to reach further than your immediate emergency contacts, the app Red Panic Button allows you to send emergency text messages but also connects to your social media channels, including Twitter, Facebook and Email.